MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-synchronous-batch.md

 ### Containers

 In case you have containerized you game in Linux containers, there are pre-baked images to run the containers.
-See [https://docs.microsoft.com/azure/batch/batch-docker-container-workloads](Run container applications on Azure Batch) to learn how to create a pool of compute nodes that support running container tasks, and then run container tasks on the pool.
+See [Run container applications on Azure Batch](https://docs.microsoft.com/azure/batch/batch-docker-container-workloads) to learn how to create a pool of compute nodes that support running container tasks, and then run container tasks on the pool.

 Refer to the **microsoft-azure-batch** publisher documented in [this link](https://docs.microsoft.com/azure/batch/batch-linux-nodes#list-of-virtual-machine-images) for the available Linux images.